 Source definition tells the system which physical inputs or internal signals to use when a particular external (only) source is selected.
 The source definition, denoted by an Engineering ID number, specifies the signals involved, how to process that signal, and what external devices, if any, are associated with that source.
-Each K-Frame Video Processor has one source definition set, shared by all users of that system (both control surfaces in both suites).
+Each Installation & Service Manual Video Processor has one source definition set, shared by all users of that system (control surfaces in all suites).